Air raids on Japan: Bombing of the Kuril Islands

 Following the Doolittle Raid, the next air attacks on Japan were made against the Kuril Islands in mid-1943.
-The liberation of Alaska's Attu Island in May 1943 during the Aleutian Islands Campaign provided the USAAF with bases within range of the Kurils.
-As part of the preparations for the liberation of Kiska Island in the Aleutians, the Eleventh Air Force conducted a series of raids against the Kurils to suppress the Japanese air units stationed there.
+The liberation of Alaska's Attu Island in May 1943 during the Aleutian Islands Campaign provided the USAAF with airfields within range of the Kurils.
+As part of the preparations for the liberation of Kiska Island in the Aleutians, the Eleventh Air Force conducted a series of raids against the Kurils to suppress Japanese air units stationed there.
 The first of these attacks was made against southern Shumshu and northern Paramushiru by eight B-25s on 10 July.
 The Kurils were attacked again on 18 July by six B-24 Liberator heavy bombers, and the unopposed liberation of Kiska (Operation Cottage) took place on 15 August.

-The Eleventh Air Force and US Navy units continued to make small-scale raids on the Kuril Islands until the closing months of the war.
-The USAAF attacks were broken off for five months following a raid on 11 September 1943 when nine of the 20 B-24s and B-25s dispatched were lost, but raids by US Navy PBY Catalinas continued.
+The Eleventh Air Force and U.S. Navy units continued to make small-scale raids on the Kuril Islands until the closing months of the war.
+The USAAF attacks were broken off for five months following a raid on 11 September 1943 when nine of the twenty B-24s and B-25s dispatched were lost, but raids by US Navy PBY Catalinas continued.
 In response to the American attacks, the IJN established the North-East Area Fleet in August 1943, and in November that year Japanese fighter strength in the Kurils and Hokkaidō peaked at 260 aircraft.
-The Eleventh Air Force resumed its offensive in February 1944 after it had been reinforced with two squadrons of P-38 Lightning escort fighters, and it continued to attack targets in the Kurils until June 1945.
-While these raids caused little damage, they caused the Japanese to divert large numbers of soldiers to defend their northern islands against a potential United States invasion.
+The Eleventh Air Force resumed offensive operations in February 1944 after it had been reinforced with two squadrons of P-38 Lightning escort fighters, and it continued to attack targets in the Kurils until June 1945.
+While these raids caused little damage, they caused the Japanese to divert large numbers of aircraft and other military assets to defend their northern islands against a potential United States invasion.